liudawen0909/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

+In order to get a good accuracy,
+First thing I tried is applying some data preprocessing method the image data, I used gray scaling and mean value for normalized data.
+However the result still not good.

+Then I tried to spend more effert on the image data processing.
+Because after I plot out some of the traffic signs picture I found that the quality of some pictures is quite low, some pictures are quite dark and some are quite bright.
+I go through the lessons again, I only saw there is a method dropout seems can solve this problem.
+However after apply the dropout method, the result seems not change so much.
+Maybe my implementation is wrong.
+Anyway, in the end I didnt choose that method.

+Then I tried to increase the number of epochs, it looks better.
+After around 20 times training, the accurcy arrived to around 0.91.
+However, if I keep increase the number of epochs, I found that the value of accurcy is keep jumping.

+I remember in previous class, it mentioned to tune learning rate in case of accurcy keep jumping.
+Then I tried to decrease the learning rate, after I set the learning rate to around 0.0009, the result looks quite good.
+The I choose this as the learning rate.

 My final model results were:
 * training set accuracy of 100%
 * validation set accuracy of 93.9%